 A tall woman stood near the opposite wall facing Tiffany, her hands clasped behind her back.

-"Holy-" Tiffany blurted, startled, almost spitting out a curse word.
-Her natural instinct of holding in such statements around adults was the only thing that kept it in.
+“Holy—” Tiffany blurted, startled.
+Her natural instinct of holding back curse words around adults was the only thing that kept it in.

 How did she get in here?